-I "reverse engineered" pieces of written music I was learning, to understand them in terms of keyboard shapes, which the piano is uniquely equipped to present to the eye in terms of intervals measured in half tones, the pitch intervals between adjacent piano keys.
-I learned that chord symbols, which should help with the complexity problem, are actually part of it.2 Making them part of the solution requires seeing them as shapes formed from combining or splitting a small number of Legolike building blocks that are the same anywhere on the keyboard, in terms of sizes measured in half tones.
+I "reverse engineered" pieces of written music I was learning, to understand their keyboard shapes in these terms.
 The result is a "no-clothes" notation I call PKP, standing for Picturing Keyboard Patterns.
 The basic elements of PKP are hidden in plain sight on the keyboard and in standard practice for voicing chord progressions of music notation.
 PKP bundles these elements into a simple notation that may be annotated on the written music to guide understanding and playing, and can also be written down separately as a playable shorthand notation for pieces of music.
-PKP is not a replacement for music notation but a lightweight complement to it.
-Its unique combination of simplicity and depth are either a serendipitous side effect of the organization of the piano keyboard or a fundamental property of music
+PKP is not a replacement for music notation but a lightweight complement to it that combines simplicity and depth.
+This simplicity and depth are either a serendipitous side effect of the organization of the piano keyboard or a fundamental property of music that's obscured by music notation.
+Either way, they provide contextual cues to help in learning and remembering new pieces, knowing while playing where to go next from where you are (and how you got there), recovering from getting lost, experimenting with harmonic and melodic variations, and improvising.
+This turns the conventional relationship between practicing and understanding on its head: understanding guides practicing instead of only emerging from it.